 The freight payment industry consists of two types of providers – regulated and non-regulated.
 The distinction is a critical one, but not always well understood.
 If you are a shipper, your freight payment partner must become a trusted steward of your funds.
 There is always risk when another company manages money on your behalf, and it is your job to minimize that risk.
 All shippers who use an outsourced freight payment service want and need to have the confidence that their funds will move from their bank, to their provider, to their logistics providers on schedule and without incident.
 In choosing a freight payment provider, your selection criteria should prioritize the safety of funds and fiduciary responsibility.

-Payment providers who are also a bank, such as Cass (Cass Commercial Bank is a wholly owned subsidiary), are highly regulated and audited, and therefore employ the necessary controls to protect client funds.
+Payment providers with banking operations, such as Cass (Cass Commercial Bank is a wholly owned subsidiary), are highly regulated and audited, and therefore employ the necessary controls to protect client funds.
 The rules we comply with cover everything from safety of client funds to accounting policies, disclosure requirements, and corporate governance items such as the existence and makeup of a board audit committee.

-Shippers who entrust their payment provider with large sums of money should insist on these controls.
+Shippers who entrust large sums of money to any payment provider should insist on these bank-level controls.
 Not doing so creates significant financial exposure and supply chain risk if your payments to logistics providers suddenly cannot be made.

 Providers who lack an internal banking infrastructure are not subject to bank examinations, are not bound to maintain required capital levels, and do not file regular financial statements available for public inspection.

 Shippers can further mitigate risk by asking their freight payment provider for the following:

 Shippers working with non-bank providers may also be able to reduce risk by keeping the actual payment function in-house.
 But this has some big downsides: